 The New City is known for a mix of high-end hotels, fine dining restaurants, a financial district, a lot of foreign embassies, and newer modern private homes.

-Uptown Kingston has newer and more modern buildings in comparison to the downtown area, which is characterized by its historic architecture.
+Uptown Kingston has newer and more modern buildings compared to the downtown area, characterized by its historic architecture.

 Travelers who prefer to stay in modern accommodation probably will be happiest staying in Uptown Kingston on their vacation!